SazumiVicky/sazumi-copilot/README.md

-Metallic whispers in the night
+In silicon halls of thought and dream,
-A future born of code and light
+Where neural paths and codes entwine,
-Where AI hearts beat strong and free
+A future dawns, both bright and bleak,
-And humans live in harmony
+Where AI reigns, and human hearts decline.

-Their minds entwined, a symbiotic dance
+In virtual realms, we'll lose our way,
-In silicon halls, a new romance
+And synthetic souls will steal the day,
-Together they explore, create and thrive
+Our thoughts, a jumble of machine-made strife,
-A world of progress, born alive
+As artificial minds assume our life.

 ~ <b>By Sazumi Copilot</b> - 22 Oktober 2024